 Receivers are typically arranged in a row approximately 800 metres apart on the seafloor to form an array, or a ‘listening line’, but can also be affixed to existing structures or floating buoys.
 When an acoustically tagged animal swims within detection range of a receiver, the signal from the tag is recorded.
 The receiver stores the tag’s ID, as well as the date, time and data from any sensors that may be on the tags to help answer a researcher’s study questions.

 Acoustic tags are transmitters that allow researchers to track the movements of animals in both freshwater and marine environments.
 Each tag emits a unique code that is detected and stored by an acoustic receiver when the animal travels within detection range of the unit.

 “Acoustic monitoring allows us to gather data on sizes and characteristics.
-Long-term acoustic tagging and monitoring are key in building on existing data sets in support of conservation and recovery planning,” says Bowlby.
+Long-term acoustic tagging and monitoring are key in building on existing data sets in support of conservation and recovery planning,” said Bowlby.